The Garden House

 |Other||Linen provided, Towels provided, High chair|

-The Garden House is fully modernised, furnished to a high standard, and is light and airy with beautiful views from all windows.
-The main living room is carpeted with rugs, a double bed, bedside tables and lamps, dining table and chairs, sofa, occasional tables, colour TV with DVD/VCR and multi-channel Freeview.
+The Garden House is fully modernised, furnished to a high standard, and is light and airy with views from all windows.
+The main living room is carpeted, and furnished with a sofa, dining table and chairs, and occasional tables: there is also a log-effect gas fire, multichannel TV with DVD, a double bed and bedside tables and lamps.
 Wireless internet access is available.
-All linen and towels are provided, with a welcome pack and toiletries for guests on arrival.
+All linen and towels are provided, with toiletries for guests on arrival.

 The fully equipped modern kitchen has a white tiled floor with modern wall and base units, gas hob and electric oven, integrated fridge/freezer, and microwave.
 There is a comprehensive range of china, glasses and cooking equipment.
-A small utility room to the side has washing machine and separate dryer, and there is a clothes line outside.
+A small utility room to the side has washing machine, clothes airer (there is also a rotary clothes line outside) and a separate freezer.

 The modern bathroom has a white tiled floor, shower, WC, and fitted vanity unit with sink, cupboards, and mirror with lights over.

-The Garden House is surrounded by a small private garden with terrace, table, chairs and parasol with a BBQ and outside floodlighting.
+The Garden House is surrounded by a small private garden with terrace, table, chairs.
 There are views to a lake with ducks.
-Private parking is in the drive to the historic farmhouse where the owners have a 4* B&B. The gardens are lovely in season with many flowers, trees and shrubs.
+Private parking is in the drive to the historic farmhouse.
+The gardens are lovely in season with many flowers, trees and shrubs.

 Guests can walk to the village of Biddenden in about 10 minutes across the fields.
-There is a small well-stocked supermarket, an excellent village Butcher, tea rooms, hairdressers and local pub and restaurants.
+There is a small well-stocked supermarket, hairdressers and local pub and restaurants including the Michelin-starred West House.
 The historic village exhibits the wealth of the wool-growing and weaving industries of its past, with a fine ancient church and many old timbered houses lining its cobbled pavements of Bethersden marble.

 From mysterious marshlands and breathtaking countryside to the dramatic white cliffs of Dover, there are medieval towns, historic castles, towering cathedrals and bustling seaside resorts to keep you busy on your visit to Kent.